 16. Did you limit the work experience section to include the most recent and most relevant work?

 Employers want to know that you have relevant skills and that you have used them recently.
 There’s no need to include work experience from 20 years ago.
 This is a highlight reel, not an autobiography.
 Mid-career job-seekers can cut the experience to the past 15 years.

 17. Did you include company name, job title, and start/finish date for each job?

 Writing your work history in a standard format may seem like a little thing.
 But this is a big part of how to write a resume that is clear.

 Lying on your resume is lying to yourself.
-A job search is really about finding your truth and accepting your authentic talents and abilities.
+A soul-based job search is about truth and accepting your authentic talents and abilities.
 Inflating overstating and exaggerating yourself is lying.

 By the same token, give yourself credit for your great work.
 Don’t be humble if you truly kick butt at something.

 20. Do you have a list of skills, specific to the job, on your resume?

 When looking at how to write a resume, a list of skills does two things.
 It satisfies your compulsion to include everything on your resume but in a concise way.
 And it gives resume readers a reason to keep reading.
 If you checked all of their boxes, then they will give your resume a closer look.